 Each share of the Company's Common Stock, \$.00001 par value ("Common Stock"), Series A Convertible Preferred Stock, \$.00001 par value ("Series A Preferred Stock") and Limited Vote Common Stock, \$.00001 par value ("Limited Vote Common Stock"), outstanding at the close of business on March 27, 2000 (the "Record Date") will be entitled to notice of, and to vote at, the Annual Meeting.
-At the close of business on the Record Date, the Company had outstanding and entitled to vote 53,874,481 shares of Common Stock, 1,860,000 shares of Series A Preferred Stock and 2,907,382 shares of Limited Vote Common Stock.
-No other class of voting securities of the Company is outstanding.
-On all matters other than Proposal No. 1, Election of Directors, each share of Common Stock is entitled to one vote on each matter submitted for vote at the Annual Meeting, each share of Series A Preferred Stock is entitled to five votes on each matter submitted for vote at the Annual Meeting, and each share of Limited Vote Common Stock is entitled to one-tenth of one vote on each matter submitted for vote at the Annual Meeting.
+At the close of business on the Record Date, the Company had shares of Common Stock, outstanding and entitled to vote matters other than Proposal No. 1, Election of Directors, each share of Common Stock is entitled to one vote on each matter submitted for vote at the Annual Meeting, each share of Series A Preferred Stock is entitled to 3.3333 votes on each matter submitted for vote at the Annual Meeting, and each share of Limited Vote Common Stock is entitled to one-tenth of one vote on each matter submitted for vote at the Annual Meeting.
 Holders of Limited Vote Common Stock, voting as a class, will elect one member of the Company's Board of Directors, but are not otherwise entitled to vote in the election of Directors of the Company.
 Holders of Common Stock and Series A Preferred Stock voting together will elect six members of the Company's Board of Directors, and holders of Series A Preferred Stock voting as a class will elect the other two members of the Company's Board of Directors.
 In addition, with respect to Proposal No. 2, Exchange of Common Stock and Amendments to the Certificate of Designation, holders of Common Stock and Limited Vote Common Stock will vote as one class and holders of Series A Preferred Stock will vote as a separate class.